jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 The service restarts, and new prompt appears.

-7. Enter option 4, and then enter the user name you chose for this lab.
+7. Enter option 4, and then enter the user name you chose for the DSVM.

 8. Enter option 5, and then specify your password.